Iowa State Capitol: Displays

 In the south hall across from the Governor's office is a collection of porcelain dolls representing the 41 Iowa First Ladies in miniature replicas of their inaugural gowns.
 Where actual descriptions of the gowns could not be found, they are typical of the period.
 As future First Ladies take their place, they, too, will be represented.

+A two-week display of Baphomet and the seven tenets of the Satanic Temple was set up, with official approval, in the Iowa Capitol in December 2023.
+This drew criticism from Republican politicians.
+After the display was ruined, a failed Republican candidate for the Mississippi House of Representatives was charged with criminal mischief for allegedly vandalizing the display.